GeoscienceAustralia/dea-cogger/README.md

       product_name:              A unique user defined string (required)
       prefix:                    Define the cogs folder structure and name (required)
       name_template:             Define how to decipher the input file names (required)
-      stacked_name_template:     Define how to decipher the stacked input file names (required)
+      stacked_name_template:     Define how to decipher the stacked input file names (required only for FC percentile)
       default_rsp:               Define the resampling method of pyramid view (default: average)
       predictor:                 Define the predictor in COG convert (default: 2)
       nonpym_list:               A list of keywords of bands which don't require resampling(optional)